ablyamitsaini/ewheelers_V9.1.1/readme.txt

     -> APP labels Management.
 Bug:
     -> 030531 - Rewards points with discount coupon issue.

-API Feature:
+    -> 030555 - On updating existing slide info details admin> it warns to have unique identifier API Feature:
     -> Downnload digital files in app.